-These easy Tikka Masala Meatballs are juicy oven-baked turkey meatballs simmered in a deliciously aromatic creamy tomato sauce served over a bed of basmati rice! with naan bread!
+These easy Tikka Masala Meatballs are juicy oven-baked meatballs simmered in a deliciously aromatic creamy sauce.
+They are wonderful served over basmati rice or as an appetizer for parties.

 Enjoy a complete celebration of Indian flavors with not only these super simple Indian meatballs but also add Dal, Indian Spiced Lentils, and Instant Pot Chicken Curry to your menu.
 Skip the take-out and enjoy a quick and easy crowd-pleasing dinner any night of the week!

 Authentic Indian recipes are one of my favorite cuisines.
 Whether it’s a curry, butter chicken, palak paneer, or tikka masala, I enjoy it all!
 So, anytime I can replicate the mouthwatering flavors in my own kitchen, I’m all for it.
 Enjoying restaurant quality Indian food right at home with these delicious oven-baked Indian meatballs has never been easier, healthier, or more budget-friendly.

 Tikka Masala is a tomato-based cream sauce that has so much flavor.
 Loaded with complementary spices, this quick and easy meal is so full of flavor, no one would guess how incredibly simple it is to make.
 Moist meatballs, made with ground turkey and oats, are then simmered in your favorite jar of tikka masala sauce and served over a bed of rice.
 It’s a family-friendly, easy dinner that the whole family loves.
 The aromatics in this Indian-inspired dish are enough to send everyone’s senses into overdrive!

 Why this recipe works

 - Quick and easy which means it’s totally doable on any busy weeknight.